BPMSoftwareSolutions/renderx-plugins-demo/docs/generated/renderx-web-orchestration/ac-validation-report.md

   - And clause referenced: "the output is valid and meets schema"
   - And clause referenced: "any required events are published"

+- **tests\drag-preview-handlers-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.6:1] (100%)
+  - Given condition referenced: "the computeCursorOffsets operation is triggered"
+  - When action referenced: "the handler executes"
+  - Then assertion referenced: "it completes successfully within < 1 second"
+  - And clause referenced: "the output is valid and meets schema"
+  - And clause referenced: "any required events are published"

+- **tests\drag-preview-handlers-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.6:2] (100%)
+  - Given condition referenced: "valid input parameters"
+  - When action referenced: "computeCursorOffsets processes them"
+  - Then assertion referenced: "results conform to expected schema"
+  - And clause referenced: "no errors are thrown"
+  - And clause referenced: "telemetry events are recorded with latency metrics"

+- **tests\drag-preview-handlers-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.6:3] (100%)
+  - Given condition referenced: "error conditions"
+  - When action referenced: "computeCursorOffsets encounters an error"
+  - Then assertion referenced: "the error is logged with full context"
+  - And clause referenced: "appropriate recovery is attempted"
+  - And clause referenced: "the system remains stable"

+- **tests\drag-preview-handlers-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.6:4] (100%)
+  - Given condition referenced: "performance SLA of < 1 second"
+  - When action referenced: "computeCursorOffsets executes"
+  - Then assertion referenced: "latency is consistently within target"
+  - And clause referenced: "throughput meets baseline requirements"
+  - And clause referenced: "resource usage stays within bounds"

+- **tests\drag-preview-handlers-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.6:5] (100%)
+  - Given condition referenced: "compliance and governance"
+  - When action referenced: "computeCursorOffsets operates"
+  - Then assertion referenced: "all governance rules are enforced"
+  - And clause referenced: "audit trails capture execution"
+  - And clause referenced: "no compliance violations occur"

+- **tests\drag-preview-handlers-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.5:2] (100%)
+  - Given condition referenced: "valid input parameters"
+  - When action referenced: "applyTemplateStyles processes them"
+  - Then assertion referenced: "results conform to expected schema"
+  - And clause referenced: "no errors are thrown"
+  - And clause referenced: "telemetry events are recorded with latency metrics"

+- **tests\drag-preview-handlers-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.5:3] (100%)
+  - Given condition referenced: "error conditions"
+  - When action referenced: "applyTemplateStyles encounters an error"
+  - Then assertion referenced: "the error is logged with full context"
+  - And clause referenced: "appropriate recovery is attempted"
+  - And clause referenced: "the system remains stable"

+- **tests\drag-preview-handlers-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.5:4] (100%)
+  - Given condition referenced: "performance SLA of < 1 second"
+  - When action referenced: "applyTemplateStyles executes"
+  - Then assertion referenced: "latency is consistently within target"
+  - And clause referenced: "throughput meets baseline requirements"
+  - And clause referenced: "resource usage stays within bounds"

+- **tests\drag-preview-handlers-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.7:2] (100%)
+  - Given condition referenced: "valid input parameters"
+  - When action referenced: "installDragImage processes them"
+  - Then assertion referenced: "results conform to expected schema"
+  - And clause referenced: "no errors are thrown"
+  - And clause referenced: "telemetry events are recorded with latency metrics"

+- **tests\drag-preview-handlers-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.7:3] (100%)
+  - Given condition referenced: "error conditions"
+  - When action referenced: "installDragImage encounters an error"
+  - Then assertion referenced: "the error is logged with full context"
+  - And clause referenced: "appropriate recovery is attempted"
+  - And clause referenced: "the system remains stable"

+- **tests\drag-preview-handlers-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.7:4] (100%)
+  - Given condition referenced: "performance SLA of < 1 second"
+  - When action referenced: "installDragImage executes"
+  - Then assertion referenced: "latency is consistently within target"
+  - And clause referenced: "throughput meets baseline requirements"
+  - And clause referenced: "resource usage stays within bounds"

+- **tests\drag-preview-handlers-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.7:5] (100%)
+  - Given condition referenced: "compliance and governance"
+  - When action referenced: "installDragImage operates"
+  - Then assertion referenced: "all governance rules are enforced"
+  - And clause referenced: "audit trails capture execution"
+  - And clause referenced: "no compliance violations occur"

 - **tests\domain-registry-orchestration-spike.spec.ts** → [AC:renderx-web-orchestration:renderx-web-ac-alignment-workflow-v2:1.1:1] (100%)
   - Given condition referenced: "ACs are present as acceptanceCriteriaStructured in sequence JSON"
   - When action referenced: "the generator runs over renderx-web-orchestration"